yohansan1/et-sessions/README.md

 ### The video records can be found [here](https://www.youtube.com/playlist?list=PLSdOb0Kges6CBIPut0MyoIUjSMFtdR9RS)

-### Here is the overview table of all tests realised.
+### Here is the overview table of all tests realized.
 All bugs found and their descriptions can be seen [here for Game 4](https://github.com/yohansan1/et-sessions/blob/main/tables/All%20Bugs%20Game%204.pdf) and [here for Game 5](https://github.com/yohansan1/et-sessions/blob/main/tables/All%20Bugs%20Game%205.pdf):

 <img src="tables/Overview.png">